 4. Why not dispense with paper and just wrap with tape?

-This guy's amazing knowledge of geometry, and wrapping technique, shows us just how time-efficient the process can be.
+This guy's amazing knowledge of geometry, and wrapping techniques, shows us just how time-efficient the process can be.
 Using a little bit of elbow grease, he expertly wrapped this box in a matter of seconds.

 Of course, this will take some practice, and unwrapping the present on Christmas day might get tiresome.
 But since you've taken the time to buy the gift and wrap it, it is only fair the recipient "earns" it.